PowerNukkit/Region-Manipulator/kdoc/br.com.gamemods.regionmanipulator/-region/remove.md

 `fun remove(key: `[`ChunkPos`](../-chunk-pos/index.md)`): `[`Chunk`](../-chunk/index.md)`?`

 Removes a chunk from this region, thus making it empty.
+Also removes corrupt chunks.

 ### Parameters

 `key` - The chunk position in the world`fun remove(key: `[`ChunkPos`](../-chunk-pos/index.md)`, value: `[`Chunk`](../-chunk/index.md)`): `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

 Removes a chunk from this region, thus making it empty.
 But only removes if the current value matches the given value.
+Does **not** remove corrupt chunks.

 ### Parameters